Delay Repay - claim compensation for a delayed journey

 CrossCountry aims to provide the most punctual service possible.
 However, when delays do occur, we will provide you compensation in line with our Passenger Charter and National Rail Conditions of Travel.

-If your CrossCountry train has been delayed by 30 minutes or more to the destination printed on your ticket, you will be entitled to compensation.
+If your CrossCountry train has been delayed by 30 minutes or more to the destination detailed on your ticket, you will be entitled to compensation.
 You can rest assured that your journey is covered whatever happens.

 The amount of compensation that you may be entitled to depends on the difference between actual time of arrival to the destination and the arrival time in the published timetable.

 50% of the cost of your single ticket or 50% of the cost of either portion of your return ticket